amihaiemil/amihaiemil.github.io/_posts/2018-06-15-must-not-be-afraid-to-dream.markdown

  </figcaption>
 </figure>

 I never really knew how to call the first reaction, so let's call it "habit" or "laziness".
 They say **"that's not how it's done"** most of the times.
 To them, I say simply: there is no *way* of doing it, there is no cook book for OOP.
-When it comes to object oriented programming we only have a few guidelines, some design patterns and some pathetic interview questions.
+When it comes to object oriented programming we only have a few guidelines, some design patterns and some silly interview questions.

 When I hear the above complaint, I always hope they mean to say that you cannot [incorporate](/2018/04/17/dolls-and-maquettes.html) the presented ideas into existing frameworks very easily.
 Indeed, the challenge is big, but who says you can't design a better alternative, a more object-oriented one?
 Never be easily impressed, always question the big players (especially them) and their solutions!
 Don't forget that the coolest platforms that you are [using](/2018/01/24/teach-them-the-language-first.html) every day are written by developers who are just as bored as you are and not necessarily smarter or more experienced.